 Yes, you can stay with a Couchsurfing host in Seychelles.
 It is not as commonly available as other countries but you will still find a few people on Mahe and other resort islands who participate in Couchsurfing.

 So, when I started planning for my trip, I first searched the Couchsurfing app for any willing host to take me in.
 Luckily, I found one on Mahe island which saved me accommodation cost for 6 days.
 This way, I ended up saving around 180 USD on my trip.

 I didn’t have much luck with Couchsurfing on Praslin or La Digue so I had to look at other options for these places.

-While Couchsurfing was my first option, Self-Catering Apartment and Hostels were my second choice of accommodation.
+While Couchsurfing was my first option, self-catering apartments like on AirBnB and budget hostels were my second choice of accommodation.
 Personally, I was more inclined towards Self-Catering apartment than hostels.
 This is because it allowed me to cook food for myself so that I could save a few extra bucks.

 Also, I got free breakfast and water so I greatly reduced my food cost.
 In total, it cost 350 USD for my 8-nights stay in Praslin and La Digue.
 Yes, it is still a lot but it is quite less than the amount I would have paid if I was staying in a hotel or a hostel.

 Thankfully, food is not that expensive in Seychelles, especially if you opt for local food from vans and takeaways.
 Drinks, including water, are expensive here so it is always advisable to fill your bottle from the place of your stay.

 You will easily get snacks here from takeaway vans under 2 USD which is quite cheap.
 Also, make sure that you try the Creole cuisine here from the takeaways, again it will cost you just 1-2 USD for a meal and it will be quite filling too.